 The main side effect concern (besides this one, there are amazingly few) for lamotrigine is not really a side effect but an allergy: this medication can cause a serious skin rash.Calabrese When we first started using it, about 1 person in 10 was getting a rash, which is a high frequency of an allergic reaction to a medication.
 However, it seems that starting the medication very slowly decreases the likelihood of this rash.
 I use an extremely slow start , about 1/4 of the originally recommended starting rates.
 (Several of my colleagues had "evolved" similarly slow rates, we discovered when comparing notes!)
 Since going this slowly, I've had very few patients develop a rash.
 See more on "handling the rash", especially if you're a doctor with concerns about using this medication.

 However, the rash is nearly the only side effect of concern with this medication.
 Except for the rash, I've only had to stop the medication in 2 women for ankle swelling.
 Sometimes it just doesn't work, and sometimes it seems to potentially be making things worse (like an antidepressant might do), but only extremely rarely is a person simply unable to take the medication due to a side effect problem of any kind.
-That is a remarkable track record compared to many of our other medications (no weight gain problems have been described, or seen by me, for example.
+That is a remarkable track record compared to many of our other medications.
+No weight gain problems have been described, or seen by me, for example.
 Now there is a rare chance of a really bad headache, called "aseptic meningitis".but that is so rare, it took years to figure out that this medicine could cause it (40 reported cases in 15 years).

 And finally, it definitely works: the antidepressant action seems very beneficial for some patients.
 Several patients have said "this makes me feel normal" (unfortunately, one of them got the rash shortly thereafter, as this was before we learned to go so slowly).
 This has led me to go slowly with the dose increases to avoid repeating this experience, as explained in "handling the rash").
 Lamotrigine seems to have a different quality as a mood stabilizer than Depakote or Trileptal, which are similar; or even lithium.
 For more on this medication, see Dr. Ivans extensive presentation.Goldberg (b)